adebolaadedayo/Geostatistical-Analysis-of-SOC/README.md

 <img width="1600" height="900" alt="image" src="https://github.com/user-attachments/assets/5091575f-3869-499d-9163-19158129f3dd" />

-*This study evaluated the performance of deterministic (IDW), geostatistical (OK, EBK), and hybrid (EBKR)  models in mapping the spatial distribution of Soil Organic Carbon (SOC) in a heterogeneous terrain like Bavaria, Germany.*
+*This project evaluated the performance of deterministic (IDW), geostatistical (OK, EBK), and hybrid (EBKR)  models in mapping the spatial distribution of Soil Organic Carbon (SOC) in a heterogeneous terrain like Bavaria, Germany.*

 ---